pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 1. Run cmd.exe as administrator
 2. Type `ssh-keygen` in the terminal
 3. The terminal will prompt you to select a key-install location.
 Just press ENTER to install it in the default location; this will allow your client to automatically find the key.
-The default location is `C:/Users/<username>/.ssh/` **NOTE:** if you already have a key with a given name **DO NOT OVERWRITE IT!**.
+The default location is `C:/Users/<username>/.ssh/` **OBS!
+NOTE:** if you already have a key with a given name **DO NOT OVERWRITE IT!**.
 This will cause you to loose access to whatever your previous key was used for.
 4. The terminal will ask you for a password.
 Either keep it secure in your system, or add a password to it.
 This is up to you.
 If you wish to bypass the password, just press ENTER.
 5. You now have a keypair.
 Upload the .PUB key to the instance in task-2 when it asks you for keys

 #### for MacOS
 1. Type `ssh-keygen` in the terminal
 2. The terminal will prompt you to select a key-install location.
 Just press ENTER to install it in the default location; this will allow your client to automatically find the key.
-The default location is `Users/<user>/.ssh/` NOTE: if you already have a key with a given DO NOT OVERWRITE IT!
+The default location is `Users/<user>/.ssh/` **OBS!
+NOTE:** if you already have a key with a given DO NOT OVERWRITE IT!
 This will cause you to loose access to whatever whatever your previous key was used for.
 3. The terminal will ask you for a password.
 Either keep it secure in your system, or add a password to it.
 This is up to you.
 If you wish to bypass the password, just press ENTER.
 4. You now have a keypair.
 Upload the .PUB key to the instance in task-2 when it asks you for keys